directus/directus/.changeset/wet-onions-grab.md

 ---
-'@directus/app': minor
+'@directus/app': patch
 ---

-Ensured that WYSIWYG uses the correct CSS var to display fonts correctly.
+Fixed the WYSIWYG interface to correctly apply the font configured in the interface settings